globulion/slv/doc/tutor/EFP.md

 orbitals on oxygen (six Gaussian-type functions per one *d* orbital).
-Note that the basis set specified here is not a standard GAMESS built-in basis set, but it is read from an external file, `slvbas` (which is in your `$EXTBAS` directory that is specified within the GAMESS `rungms` script).
+Note that the basis set specified here is not a standard GAMESS built-in basis set, but it is read from an external file, `slvbas` (which is in your `$EXTBAS` directory that is specified within the GAMESS `rungms` or `gms-files.csh` script).
 The file contains the basis set that is identical to the basis set used in Gaussian to maintain compatibility.
 The `slvbas` file for 6-311++G** basis set and H, C, N, O, F, S, Cl elements can be found [here](https://github.com/globulion/slv/blob/master/dat/slvbas).